Get your hands on the Z-axis values that give shape to any Terrain model imported with Plex-Earth 5D in a few easy steps.

 Introduction

 The availability of accurate elevation data can be a true asset across all stages of the engineering design process.
 Terrain models offer valuable insights into the morphological characteristics of a project site, and at the same time provide professionals with an efficient way to control the terrain surface and affect its shape in a predictable manner.
-With Plex-Earth 5D, you can import terrain data into your drawing with a few clicks, as long as your drawing's georeference settings have been defined properly.
+With Plex-Earth, you can import terrain data into your drawing with a few clicks, as long as your drawing's georeference settings have been defined properly.

 But there's more to it.
-Plex-Earth 5D also grants you the ability to view the primary data utilized to create your terrain models, giving you access to first-hand information regarding the shape of your area of interest.
+Plex-Earth also grants you the ability to view the primary data utilized to create your terrain models, giving you access to first-hand information regarding the shape of your area of interest.
 This tutorial will guide you through everything you need to know in order to fully leverage this key feature of our product.

 Step 1: Import Terrain

-First things first, import a terrain model using the ''Import Terrain'' command found on the Terrain panel of Plex-Earth 5D, as described here.
+First things first, import a terrain model using the Import Terrain command found on the Terrain panel of Plex-Earth.
+Click here for more information on how to import terrain models.

 NOTE: It is necessary to make sure you are working with a georeferenced drawing for Plex-Earth